-The achievement of ESFM\ on public and private land must be promoted, and to the ongoing review and subsequent implementation of its legislation, policy, plans, codes and prescriptions to ensure ESFM\ objectives can be achieved in a more efficient regulatory environment.
+The achievement of ESFM on public and private land must be promoted.
+There will be ongoing review and subsequent implementation of its legislation, policy, plans, codes and prescriptions to ensure ESFM objectives can be achieved in a more efficient regulatory environment.
 Proposed changes to the forest management system are outlined in Attachment 8.